tobozo/M5Core2-SoundBouncer/Readme.md

     xxd -i blip.wav > blip.h

-It is later adressed as a 16bit signed array with an offset of 44 bytes:
+The data is adressed as a 16bit signed array, with an offset of 44 bytes (PCM wav header size):

     .sample      = (int16_t*)&blip[44],
-    .length      = (blip_len-PCM_HEADER_SIZE)/2,
+    .length      = (blip_len-44)/2,

 ## Roadmap